SriniTheDataJunkie/Myprotfolio/_pages/about.md

 <i class="fa fa-asterisk" style="font-size:1em"></i> <i>All opinions and views are my own and do not represent my employer(s).</i>
 </P>

+<blockquote> “If you torture the data long enough, it will confess.” — Ronald H. Coase </blockquote>
 <blockquote> It matters not how strait the gate, How charged with punishments the scroll, I am the master of my fate, I am the captain of my soul." - William Hernest Henley</blockquote>